A chocolate covered coconut ball that has a bite taken out of it on a white plate with more truffles in the backbround.

 • Unsweetened shredded coconut – I tried this recipe with various types of coconut flakes, sweetened coconut flakes, larger coconut flakes, and finely shredded coconut.
 All of these types of desiccated coconut worked in the recipe, but my favorite is absolutely unsweetened shredded coconut.
 The shredded coconut is finer than flakes so that you aren’t getting large strands of coconut in each bite.
 I also find that the sweetened coconut can be just a bit too sweet when combined with the sweetened condensed milk and powdered sugar.

 • Sweetened condensed milk – This is what will make your coconut balls chewy, sweet, and rich.
-It’s not to be skipped.
 This recipe was formulated to use an entire can of sweetened condensed milk so you don’t have to worry about what to do with the extras.
-Evaporated milk or unsweetened condensed milk will NOT work in this recipe.
+Evaporated milk will NOT work in this recipe.

 • Powdered sugar – This is what I find to be the secret ingredient of these coconut balls with condensed milk.
 I tested this recipe with and without the powdered sugar, and found the batch with powdered sugar to have the perfect mouthfeel after chilling.
 It gives the coconut balls a little more chew, more similar to a coconut truffle.